|

 When wines were put up for sale at Auctions, many bidders and collectors considered an unopened original wooden case to be more valuable, as it was evident that the wine had not been tampered with or manipulated since it was released from the winery.
 Even more so if the OWC was banded.

 Before 2008 (roughly), Auction Houses generally agreed that for unopened, sealed, or banded OWC, the band or seal should not be cut, and the case should not be opened - unless there were concerns regarding the condition or origin of the item.
-In such cases, the case would be opened and fully inspected.
+In such cases, the case would be opened and thoroughly inspected.

 However, things have changed since then.